manavyugai/Cloud-Monitoring/Analytics as a Services/Manav.md

 ./*.sh
 ```

-# 🎉 Woohoo!
-You Did It! 🎉
+# 🎉 Congratulations! 🎉

-Your hard work and determination paid off! 💻
-You've successfully completed the lab.
-Way to go! 🚀
+You have successfully completed the lab!

-### 💬 Stay Connected with Our Community!
+Great job working through the multi-tenant architecture setup. 💻✨